Gary Hogan Field

 Gary Hogan Field is a baseball venue located in Little Rock, Arkansas, United States.
-It has been home to the Little Rock Trojans college baseball team of the Division I Ohio Valley Conference since 1978 and also the home of the Arkansas Baptist College Buffaloes junior college baseball team of Region 2 of the National Junior College Athletic Association.
+It has been home to the Little Rock Trojans college baseball team of the Division I United Athletic Conference since 1978 and also the home of the Arkansas Baptist College Buffaloes junior college baseball team of Region 2 of the National Junior College Athletic Association.
 Formerly known as Curran Conway Field, the venue has a capacity of 2,550.

 History

 When the Trojans began using the facility in 1978, the field was in poor condition.
 This forced the program to play home games at other fields in Little Rock during the early 1980s.

 When Coach Gary Hogan arrived in 1986, he described Curran Conway Field as "a rock pit and dust bowl."
 Hogan secured donations from both alumni and the surrounding community to make numerous improvements to the field, making it playable for a Division I team.